cusma/d-asa/docs/time-periods.md

 > 📎 **EXAMPLE**
 >
-> The following are valid time periods (UNIX times) indicating a daily time even
+> The following are valid *time periods* (UNIX times) indicating:
+>
-> with unlimited repetitions and a monthly (30 days) time event with 12 repetitions:
+> - a daily time event with unlimited repetitions
+> - a monthly (30 days) time event with 12 repetitions
 >
 > ```text
 > (uint64,uint64)[] = [(86400, 0), (2592000, 12)]